Attention

 AI-enabled SaMD and Digital Therapeutic Solutions: Good Practices for Commercialization

-Artificial intelligence (AI) has opened up new possibilities in the life science and healthcare industries for developing solutions to help physicians make decisions and deliver customized treatment to patients.
+Artificial intelligence (AI) has opened up new possibilities in the life science and healthcare industries for developing digital therapeutic solutions to help physicians make decisions and deliver customized treatment to patients.
 On the one hand, analyzing large amounts of data quickly can improve operational efficiency, and on the other, creating an integrated view of available diverse data can allow for more accurate diagnosis.

 The real-world examples include algorithms that use image analysis to enhance skin cancer diagnosis and smart sensor devices that estimate the likelihood of a heart attack.
 However, along with the benefits, technology has introduced new risks as well.
 The AI models derive algorithm parameters by learning from training data.
 The accuracy and generality of the algorithm are governed by training data set factors, such as patients’ age, gender, ethnicity, etc. Any bias in the data will be propagated to the algorithm, impacting the outcome under real-world clinical situations.
-Therefore, good practices must be implemented and adopted when developing such medical solutions in order to ensure patient safety.
+Therefore, good practices must be implemented and adopted across digital therapeutics platforms when developing such medical solutions in order to ensure patient safety.

 As AI evolves in the field, it improves performance in target clinical settings and opens up new possibilities for advanced solutions.
 These ‘adaptive’ AI solutions pose further risks as compared to ‘locked’ algorithms which do not change their behavior once they are deployed.
 Controlling real-world training data for adaptive solutions is extremely difficult, thereby increasing the risks of potential bias and overfitting.
 As a result, protecting field-implemented models from evasion attacks becomes more critical.
 As a result, active research is underway to leverage AI's capabilities to learn from real-world feedback and improve accuracy while simultaneously managing risks.